Sai-Deepak-1/Unstructured-Document-Insights-on-AWS/README.md

 # Unstructured-Document-Insights-on-AWS
 ## _Full Stack LLM Chatbot for extracting insights on Unstructured Documents on AWS_ :
-- Innovative chatbot leveraging AWS SageMaker, React, and Django.
+- Innovative chatbot leveraging AWS, React, and Flask.
-- Extracts insights from documents with AWS Textract, visualizes data dynamically.
+- Extracts insights from documents within AWS, and helps user to have an Interactive Conversation With them.
-- Easily connects AWS SageMaker, React, and Django for efficient data exchange and improved performance.
+- Easily connects AWS, React, and Flask for efficient data exchange and improved performance.
 - Open-source under MIT License.
 - For more details, Contact: psaideepak1@gmail.com